Providence Friars men's ice hockey

 The Providence Friars men's ice hockey team is a National Collegiate Athletic Association (NCAA) Division I college ice hockey program that represents Providence College.
-The Friars are a member of Hockey East.
-The skating Friars are currently coached by Nate Leaman has been the head coach of the skating Friars since 2011, leading them to a national championship in 2015.
+A member of Hockey East, the Friars have been coached by Nate Leaman since 2011.
+Leaman led the friars to a national championship in 2015.
 They play at the 3,030-seat Schneider Arena in Providence, Rhode Island.